X

 Match Schedule

 OVERVIEW: This is a team match.
-Two-person competitor teams will replicate the equipment and marksmanship skills of sniper teams operating in the world’s military forces prior to 1953.
+Two-person competitor teams will replicate the equipment and marksmanship skills of sniper teams operating in the world’s military forces 1953 and earlier (Category A) or 1954 through 1976 (Category B).
 Course of fire will be prone using sandbags or slings and fired from 300 and 600 yards, in a timed sequence.
-One team member will have the duties of the spotter while the other member shoots.
-Then the team members will switch duties and the course fired again.
+One team member will have the duties of the spotter while the other member the shooter.
+Then the team members will switch duties, and the course fired again.
 Electronic targets will be used to mark and score the courses of fire.
 All commands will be delivered to the shooters from the firing line.
 No pit duty will be required except for setting up and stowing targets for the match.

 EQUIPMENT: CMP sanction rules are very specific as to rifle and scope combinations permitted in this competition (see CMP Rulebook).
 As an ENGC exception only, since many shooters have military rifles that meet the 1953 or earlier requirement but their scope does not, these shooters are welcome to compete but in the non-Sanctioned category.
+To allow shooters to ‘give it a try’, we will also allow “Red Dawn” rifles to compete in the non-Sanctioned category for a few matches.
+(After that, you will be encouraged to migrate your equipment/rifle to CMP legal.)
+Any optics capable of greater than 10X magnification will be required to turn down magnification to 10X or less.
 Hearing and eye protection are required.
-To use electronic targets, each team must have a screened device capable of connecting to Wi-Fi (phone, tablet, Kindle, laptop, iPad, etc).
+ENGC uses electronic ShotMarker Targeting systems.
+To use electronic targets, each team must have a screened device capable of connecting to Wi-Fi (smart phone, tablet, Kindle, laptop, iPad, etc.).
 Loaner devices may be available.
+Ensure that your rifle has a 300 yard zero prior to arrival.
+And known adjustments for 600 yards will be very helpful.
 Please contact Bruce Gregory at 402- 203-6401 (brewman185@gmail.com) with questions and clarification.

-SHOOTING CATEGORIES/AWARDS: Teams will be classified and compete within their classification (manual or semi-automatic) as per CMP rules.
-There will be an additional classification for the non-sanctioned shooters.
+SHOOTING CATEGORIES/AWARDS: Teams will be classified and compete within their classification (Category A manual or semi-automatic, Category B) as per CMP rules.
+There will be an additional classification for teams using non-sanctioned rifle systems.
 CMP achievement awards/medals will be presented to sanctioned competitors as outlined in the CMP Rulebook.
-Special Nebraska Marksmanship Association Vintage awards will be given in the Non-Sanctioned classification during those matches.
+Sanctioned AND Non-Sanctioned classifications are eligible to earn special Eastern Nebraska Gun Club Vintage awards.

 NEW SHOOTERS/OTHERS: Familiarity with the safety, shooting, scoring and line procedures for high-power rifle competition is a requirement.
 If a new shooter team is unfamiliar with these skills, they will be paired with a veteran shooter and “shown the ropes”.
 With prior coordination it may be possible to assist with obtaining zeroes and electronic scoring procedures before a match.
 Also, with prior coordination, there may be loaner rifles and ammunition available.
 Prior coordination and questions are encouraged and warmly invited by Bruce, et al.